kevstark/network-design/README.md

 ## Minimal

-Minimal data wiring, barebones for wifi coverage across house.
-Run all data lines and power-points to a large cupboard in cool room such as office.
+> Minimal data wiring - barebones for initial wifi coverage across house with expectation that cameras/external wifi can be run through roof later.

+- Run all data lines and 2+ power-points to a large cupboard in cool room such as office.
-- CAT6
-  - Roof in living area (Wifi AP for living/entertaining
-  - Ceiling in hallway (to serve kids bedrooms)
-  - Wall point low behind TV area
-  - Wall of office (to serve office dedicate wifi)
-  - Wall of master bedroom (to serve dedicated AP in future)
 - Network cabinet, mounted low or high in office built-in cupboard
   - This will ensure its kept tidy, locked, screen & fan for dust.
   - Biggest one you are willing to dedicate space to.